matthiasnoback/docker-workshop/assignments/all.md

 docker run --name redis -d redis:3.2
 ```

+We add the `-d` flag to make Redis start in the background (we don't need to provide interactive input, or read its output right now).

 To be able to use it in a PHP application, we can install the [`redis` PECL extension](https://github.com/phpredis/phpredis).
 Add the following lines to `docker/webserver/Dockerfile` to install this extension in the `webserver` image.
 The best place for these lines is *right after the line starting with `FROM`*:

 ```docker